-SPD's Audit, Policy and Research Section (APRS) can conduct an audit of the any and all systems at any time.
+SPD's Audit, Policy and Research Section (APRS) can conduct an audit of the any system at any time.
 In addition, the Office of Inspector General and the federal monitor can access all data and audit for compliance at any time.

-The 2017 Technical Security Audit for CJIS Compliance for SPD can be found in Appendix K.
+The 2017 Technical Security Audit for CJIS Compliance for SPD can be found in Appendix K